Helen1987/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My first step was to create a basic pipeline.
-Actually, on the first video I got pretty good result if do not take into consideration cement areas.
-My next step was to use a technique of lane finding based on previous line.
+Actually, on the first video I got pretty good result right away if do not take into consideration cement areas.
+My next step was to introduce a technique of lane finding based on previous line.
 It gave very nice results for the first video and I was able to pass the cement area in a nice way.

 Then I had two possible ways to improve my pipeline:

-1. To improve the way to identify line pixel
+1. To improve the way of identifying line pixel
-2. To use some math techniques and sanity checks for identified pixels
+2. Use some math considerations and sanity checks for identified pixels

 I started from the second part since it is easier to test the result when lines are not identified perfectly.
+I introduced some sanity checks (lines do not intersect and far enough from each other).
 When I was satisfied with the result I switched to the first point.

-My pipeline is pretty robust, though I doubt it would work at night.
+My pipeline is not robust enough as we can see on the second and the third video.
+Though histogram normalization improved situation a lot, I still have a lot of issues with line detection.
+And I doubt I can predict lines at night.
+I have to improve the thresholding part to make it robust to different conditions.

+Also it is possible to notice that on the third video when the right line is not visible, my pipeline goes crazy.
+I need to overcome such situations as well.

 I want to remove some const to a config file or calculate them dinamically based on picture size.